 It can be hard to admit to yourself when your behavior contributed to a debacle.
 No play is completely controlled by a single individual.
 When you feel bad or have had a traumatic session, you need to allow yourself space to figure out what went wrong.

 There are times when sexual assault or rape happens under the guise of BDSM.
 If this is the case, it is important to acknowledge what happened.
 If someone clearly violated the consensual boundaries of play, did not stop when you used the agreed upon language to stop, or initiated sex after you were impaired and could not consent, this is rape and not your fault.

 Much more often, we have a bad break-up, or a fight, or someone is a dick we didn’t expect to be a dick and we regret being with them (in whatever capacity).
-Its unfortunate but not a reason to melt down of Fet or at a munch or demand they are barred from all events.
+Its unfortunate but not a reason to melt down on Fetlife or at a munch or demand they are barred from all events.

-Because many situations are unclear to outsiders, being willing to answer some questions about your situation is normal and should be expected.
+Because many situations are unclear to outsiders, being willing to answer questions about your situation is normal and should be expected.
+Answering them honestly is part of a submissive’s responsibility.
 I say this as someone who has been both sexually assaulted as well as drugged and raped.
 If you have approached a dungeon owner or an event organizer to report someone who has violated your consent, they will have some questions.
 They are not trying to invalidate your experience and they are not “on the side of the rapist” simply because they ask you to clarify what happened.
 Too often I have seen subs with player’s remorse try and get a prior partner banned from a space.
 When asked to clarify what happened, they put the organizer or owner on blast.